loddwwj/data-acquisition-project-go/index.md

 ### 2.4 Thermal Comfort Method (PMV)

-The Predicted Mean Vote (PMV) model stands among the most recognized thermal comfort models.
-It was developed using principles of heat balance and experimental data collected in a controlled climate chamber under steady-state conditions.
-[4]
+**The Predicted Mean Vote (PMV) model stands among the most recognized thermal comfort models.**  [4]

 Today, thermal comfort is defined as “that condition of mind that expresses satisfaction with the thermal environment” in the globally recognized ASHRAE 55 and ISO 7730 standards for evaluating indoor environments.
-To assess this condition, engineers must first determine the thermal sensation or thermal balance inhabitants of an indoor environment may feel in tangent with the thermal dissatisfaction experienced by occupants.
-These comfort limits can be expressed by the PMV and the PPD indices.
 [5]

 **Our group will use PMV method to estimate the thermal comfort with ASHRAE standard and project comfortable range into Psychrometric chart.**